UMDOER/PSYC341OER/_pages/learning-expertise/priming.md

 While reinforcement was not required to elicit the children’s behavior in Bandura’s first experiment, it is important to acknowledge that consequences do play a role within observational learning.
 A future adaptation of this study (Bandura, Ross, & Ross, 1963) demonstrated that children in the aggression group showed less aggressive behavior if they witnessed the adult model receive punishment for aggressing against Bobo.
 Bandura referred to this process as vicarious reinforcement, as the children did not experience the reinforcement or punishment directly, yet were still influenced by observing it.

-Conclusion
+## Conclusion
 We have covered three primary explanations for how we learn to behave and interact with the world around us.
 Considering your own experiences, how well do these theories apply to you?
 Maybe when reflecting on your personal sense of fashion, you realize that you tend to select clothes others have complimented you on (operant conditioning).
 Or maybe, thinking back on a new restaurant you tried recently, you realize you chose it because its commercials play happy music (classical conditioning).
 Or maybe you are now always on time with your assignments, because you saw how others were punished when they were late (observational learning).
 Regardless of the activity, behavior, or response, there’s a good chance your “decision” to do it can be explained based on one of the theories presented in this module.

-Outside Resources
-Article: Rescorla, R. A. (1988).
-Pavlovian conditioning: It’s not what you think it is.
-American Psychologist, 43, 151–160.
-Book: Bouton, M. E. (2007).
-Learning and behavior: A contemporary synthesis.
-Sunderland, MA: Sinauer Associates.
-Book: Bouton, M. E. (2009).
-Learning theory.
-In B. J. Sadock, V. A. Sadock, & P. Ruiz (Eds.), Kaplan & Sadock’s comprehensive textbook of psychiatry (9th ed., Vol. 1, pp. 647–658).
-New York, NY: Lippincott Williams & Wilkins.
-Book: Domjan, M. (2010).
-The principles of learning and behavior (6th ed.).
-Belmont, CA: Wadsworth.
-Video: Albert Bandura discusses the Bobo Doll Experiment.

-Discussion Questions
+## Discussion Questions
-Describe three examples of Pavlovian (classical) conditioning that you have seen in your own behavior, or that of your friends or family, in the past few days.
+* Describe three examples of Pavlovian (classical) conditioning that you have seen in your own behavior, or that of your friends or family, in the past few days.
-Describe three examples of instrumental (operant) conditioning that you have seen in your own behavior, or that of your friends or family, in the past few days.
+* Describe three examples of instrumental (operant) conditioning that you have seen in your own behavior, or that of your friends or family, in the past few days.
-Drugs can be potent reinforcers.
+* Drugs can be potent reinforcers.
 Discuss how Pavlovian conditioning and instrumental conditioning can work together to influence drug taking.
-In the modern world, processed foods are highly available and have been engineered to be highly palatable and reinforcing.
+* In the modern world, processed foods are highly available and have been engineered to be highly palatable and reinforcing.
 Discuss how Pavlovian and instrumental conditioning can work together to explain why people often eat too much.
-How does blocking challenge the idea that pairings of a CS and US are sufficient to cause Pavlovian conditioning?
+* How does blocking challenge the idea that pairings of a CS and US are sufficient to cause Pavlovian conditioning?
 What is important in creating Pavlovian learning?
-How does the reinforcer devaluation effect challenge the idea that reinforcers merely “stamp in” the operant response?
+* How does the reinforcer devaluation effect challenge the idea that reinforcers merely “stamp in” the operant response?
 What does the effect tell us that animals actually learn in operant conditioning?
-With regards to social learning do you think people learn violence from observing violence in movies?
+* With regards to social learning do you think people learn violence from observing violence in movies?
 Why or why not?
-What do you think you have learned through social learning?
+* What do you think you have learned through social learning?
 Who are your social models?
-Vocabulary
+## Vocabulary
-Blocking
+### Blocking
 In classical conditioning, the finding that no conditioning occurs to a stimulus if it is combined with a previously conditioned stimulus during conditioning trials.
 Suggests that information, surprise value, or prediction error is important in conditioning.
-Categorize
+### Categorize
 To sort or arrange different items into classes or categories.
-Classical conditioning
+### Classical conditioning
 The procedure in which an initially neutral stimulus (the conditioned stimulus, or CS) is paired with an unconditioned stimulus (or US).
 The result is that the conditioned stimulus begins to elicit a conditioned response (CR).
 Classical conditioning is nowadays considered important as both a behavioral phenomenon and as a method to study simple associative learning.
 Same as Pavlovian conditioning.
-Conditioned compensatory response
+### Conditioned compensatory response
 In classical conditioning, a conditioned response that opposes, rather than is the same as, the unconditioned response.
 It functions to reduce the strength of the unconditioned response.
 Often seen in conditioning when drugs are used as unconditioned stimuli.
-Conditioned response (CR)
+### Conditioned response (CR)
 The response that is elicited by the conditioned stimulus after classical conditioning has taken place.
-Conditioned stimulus (CS)
+### Conditioned stimulus (CS)
 An initially neutral stimulus (like a bell, light, or tone) that elicits a conditioned response after it has been associated with an unconditioned stimulus.
-Context
+### Context
 Stimuli that are in the background whenever learning occurs.
 For instance, the Skinner box or room in which learning takes place is the classic example of a context.
 However, “context” can also be provided by internal stimuli, such as the sensory effects of drugs (e.g., being under the influence of alcohol has stimulus properties that provide a context) and mood states (e.g., being happy or sad).
 It can also be provided by a specific period in time—the passage of time is sometimes said to change the “temporal context.”
-Discriminative stimulus
+### Discriminative stimulus
 In operant conditioning, a stimulus that signals whether the response will be reinforced.
 It is said to “set the occasion” for the operant response.
-Extinction
+### Extinction
 Decrease in the strength of a learned behavior that occurs when the conditioned stimulus is presented without the unconditioned stimulus (in classical conditioning) or when the behavior is no longer reinforced (in instrumental conditioning).
 The term describes both the procedure (the US or reinforcer is no longer presented) as well as the result of the procedure (the learned response declines).
 Behaviors that have been reduced in strength through extinction are said to be “extinguished.”
-Fear conditioning
+### Fear conditioning
 A type of classical or Pavlovian conditioning in which the conditioned stimulus (CS) is associated with an aversive unconditioned stimulus (US), such as a foot shock.
 As a consequence of learning, the CS comes to evoke fear.
 The phenomenon is thought to be involved in the development of anxiety disorders in humans.
-Goal-directed behavior
+### Goal-directed behavior
 Instrumental behavior that is influenced by the animal’s knowledge of the association between the behavior and its consequence and the current value of the consequence.
 Sensitive to the reinforcer devaluation effect.
-Habit
+### Habit
 Instrumental behavior that occurs automatically in the presence of a stimulus and is no longer influenced by the animal’s knowledge of the value of the reinforcer.
 Insensitive to the reinforcer devaluation effect.
-Instrumental conditioning
+### Instrumental conditioning
 Process in which animals learn about the relationship between their behaviors and their consequences.
 Also known as operant conditioning.
-Law of effect
+### Law of effect
 The idea that instrumental or operant responses are influenced by their effects.
 Responses that are followed by a pleasant state of affairs will be strengthened and those that are followed by discomfort will be weakened.
 Nowadays, the term refers to the idea that operant or instrumental behaviors are lawfully controlled by their consequences.
-Observational learning
+### Observational learning
 Learning by observing the behavior of others.
-Operant
+### Operant
 A behavior that is controlled by its consequences.
 The simplest example is the rat’s lever-pressing, which is controlled by the presentation of the reinforcer.
-Operant conditioning
+### Operant conditioning
 See instrumental conditioning.
-Pavlovian conditioning
+### Pavlovian conditioning
 See classical conditioning.
-Prediction error
+### Prediction error
 When the outcome of a conditioning trial is different from that which is predicted by the conditioned stimuli that are present on the trial (i.e., when the US is surprising).
 Prediction error is necessary to create Pavlovian conditioning (and associative learning generally).
 As learning occurs over repeated conditioning trials, the conditioned stimulus increasingly predicts the unconditioned stimulus, and prediction error declines.
 Conditioning works to correct or reduce prediction error.
-Preparedness
+### Preparedness
 The idea that an organism’s evolutionary history can make it easy to learn a particular association.
 Because of preparedness, you are more likely to associate the taste of tequila, and not the circumstances surrounding drinking it, with getting sick.
 Similarly, humans are more likely to associate images of spiders and snakes than flowers and mushrooms with aversive outcomes like shocks.
-Punisher
+### Punisher
 A stimulus that decreases the strength of an operant behavior when it is made a consequence of the behavior.
-Quantitative law of effect
+### Quantitative law of effect
 A mathematical rule that states that the effectiveness of a reinforcer at strengthening an operant response depends on the amount of reinforcement earned for all alternative behaviors.
 A reinforcer is less effective if there is a lot of reinforcement in the environment for other behaviors.
-Reinforcer
+### Reinforcer
 Any consequence of a behavior that strengthens the behavior or increases the likelihood that it will be performed it again.
-Reinforcer devaluation effect
+### Reinforcer devaluation effect
 The finding that an animal will stop performing an instrumental response that once led to a reinforcer if the reinforcer is separately made aversive or undesirable.
-Renewal effect
+### Renewal effect
 Recovery of an extinguished response that occurs when the context is changed after extinction.
 Especially strong when the change of context involves return to the context in which conditioning originally occurred.
 Can occur after extinction in either classical or instrumental conditioning.
-Social Learning Theory
+### Social Learning Theory
 The theory that people can learn new responses and behaviors by observing the behavior of others.
-Social models
+### Social models
 Authorities that are the targets for observation and who model behaviors.
-Spontaneous recovery
+### Spontaneous recovery
 Recovery of an extinguished response that occurs with the passage of time after extinction.
 Can occur after extinction in either classical or instrumental conditioning.
-Stimulus control
+### Stimulus control
 When an operant behavior is controlled by a stimulus that precedes it.
-Taste aversion learning
+### Taste aversion learning
 The phenomenon in which a taste is paired with sickness, and this causes the organism to reject—and dislike—that taste in the future.
-Unconditioned response (UR)
+### Unconditioned response (UR)
 In classical conditioning, an innate response that is elicited by a stimulus before (or in the absence of) conditioning.
-Unconditioned stimulus (US)
+### Unconditioned stimulus (US)
 In classical conditioning, the stimulus that elicits the response before conditioning occurs.
-Vicarious reinforcement
+### Vicarious reinforcement
 Learning that occurs by observing the reinforcement or punishment of another person.
-References
+## References
-Balleine, B. W. (2005).
+* Balleine, B. W. (2005).
 Neural basis of food-seeking: Affect, arousal, and reward in corticostratolimbic circuits.
 Physiology & Behavior, 86, 717–730.
-Bandura, A. (1977).
+* Bandura, A. (1977).
 Social learning theory.
-Englewood Cliffs, NJ: Prentice Hall Bandura, A., Ross, D., Ross, S (1963).
+Englewood Cliffs, NJ: Prentice Hall
+* Bandura, A., Ross, D., Ross, S (1963).
 Imitation of film-mediated aggressive models.
 Journal of Abnormal and Social Psychology 66(1), 3 - 11.
-Bandura, A.; Ross, D.; Ross, S. A. (1961).
+* Bandura, A.; Ross, D.; Ross, S. A. (1961).
 "Transmission of aggression through the imitation of aggressive models".
 Journal of Abnormal and Social Psychology 63(3), 575–582.
-Bernstein, I. L. (1991).
+* Bernstein, I. L. (1991).
 Aversion conditioning in response to cancer and cancer treatment.
 Clinical Psychology Review, 11, 185–191.
-Bouton, M. E. (2004).
+* Bouton, M. E. (2004).
 Context and behavioral processes in extinction.
 Learning & Memory, 11, 485–494.
-Colwill, R. M., & Rescorla, R. A. (1986).
+* Colwill, R. M., & Rescorla, R. A. (1986).
 Associative structures in instrumental learning.
 In G. H. Bower (Ed.), The psychology of learning and motivation, (Vol. 20, pp. 55–104).
 New York, NY: Academic Press.
-Craske, M. G., Kircanski, K., Zelikowsky, M., Mystkowski, J., Chowdhury, N., & Baker, A. (2008).
+* Craske, M. G., Kircanski, K., Zelikowsky, M., Mystkowski, J., Chowdhury, N., & Baker, A. (2008).
 Optimizing inhibitory learning during exposure therapy.
 Behaviour Research and Therapy, 46, 5–27.
-Dickinson, A., & Balleine, B. W. (1994).
+* Dickinson, A., & Balleine, B. W. (1994).
 Motivational control of goal-directed behavior.
 Animal Learning & Behavior, 22, 1–18.
-Fanselow, M. S., & Poulos, A. M. (2005).
+* Fanselow, M. S., & Poulos, A. M. (2005).
 The neuroscience of mammalian associative learning.
 Annual Review of Psychology, 56, 207–234.
-Herrnstein, R. J. (1970).
+* Herrnstein, R. J. (1970).
 On the law of effect.
 Journal of the Experimental Analysis of Behavior, 13, 243–266.
-Holland, P. C. (2004).
+* Holland, P. C. (2004).
 Relations between Pavlovian-instrumental transfer and reinforcer devaluation.
 Journal of Experimental Psychology: Animal Behavior Processes, 30, 104–117.
-Kamin, L. J. (1969).
+* Kamin, L. J. (1969).
 Predictability, surprise, attention, and conditioning.
 In B. A. Campbell & R. M. Church (Eds.), Punishment and aversive behavior (pp. 279–296).
 New York, NY: Appleton-Century-Crofts.
-Mineka, S., & Zinbarg, R. (2006).
+* Mineka, S., & Zinbarg, R. (2006).
 A contemporary learning theory perspective on the etiology of anxiety disorders: It’s not what you thought it was.
 American Psychologist, 61, 10–26.
-Pearce, J. M., & Bouton, M. E. (2001).
+* Pearce, J. M., & Bouton, M. E. (2001).
 Theories of associative learning in animals.
 Annual Review of Psychology, 52, 111–139.
-Rescorla, R. A., & Wagner, A. R. (1972).
+* Rescorla, R. A., & Wagner, A. R. (1972).
 A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and nonreinforcement.
 In A. H. Black & W. F. Prokasy (Eds.), Classical conditioning II: Current research and theory (pp. 64–99).
 New York, NY: Appleton-Century-Crofts.
-Scalera, G., & Bavieri, M. (2009).
+* Scalera, G., & Bavieri, M. (2009).
 Role of conditioned taste aversion on the side effects of chemotherapy in cancer patients.
 In S. Reilly & T. R. Schachtman (Eds.), Conditioned taste aversion: Behavioral and neural processes (pp. 513–541).
 New York, NY: Oxford University Press.
-Siegel, S. (1989).
+* Siegel, S. (1989).
 Pharmacological conditioning and drug effects.
 In A. J. Goudie & M. Emmett-Oglesby (Eds.), Psychoactive drugs (pp. 115–180).
 Clifton, NY: Humana Press.
-Siegel, S., Hinson, R. E., Krank, M. D., & McCully, J. (1982).
+* Siegel, S., Hinson, R. E., Krank, M. D., & McCully, J. (1982).
 Heroin “overdose” death: Contribution of drug associated environmental cues.
 Science, 216, 436–437.
-Spreat, S., & Spreat, S. R. (1982).
+* Spreat, S., & Spreat, S. R. (1982).
 Learning principles.
 In V. Voith & P. L. Borchelt (Eds.), Veterinary clinics of North America: Small animal practice (pp. 593–606).
 Philadelphia, PA: W. B. Saunders.
-Thompson, R. F., & Steinmetz, J. E. (2009).
+* Thompson, R. F., & Steinmetz, J. E. (2009).
 The role of the cerebellum in classical conditioningof discrete behavioral responses.
 Neuroscience, 162, 732–755.
-Timberlake, W. L. (2001).
+* Timberlake, W. L. (2001).
 Motivational modes in behavior systems.
-In R. R. Mowrer & S. B. Klein (Eds.), Handbook of contemporary learning theories (pp. 155–210).
-Mahwah, NJ: Lawrence Erlbaum Associates, Inc.
+In R. R. Mowrer & S. B. Klein (Eds.), Handbook of contemporary learning theories (pp. 155–210). * Mahwah, NJ: Lawrence Erlbaum Associates, Inc.
-Wasserman, E. A. (1995).
+* Wasserman, E. A. (1995).
 The conceptual abilities of pigeons.
 American Scientist, 83, 246–255.